Economic history of Nigeria: Nigerian Political and Economic change between 1980s - 2020

 The economic collapse in the late 1970s and early 1980s contributed to substantial discontent and conflict between ethnic communities and nationalities, adding to the political pressure to expel more than 2 million illegal workers (mostly from Ghana, Niger, Cameroon, and Chad) in early 1983 and May 1985.

+Between 2009 and 2019, poverty in Nigeria declined by between 3–7 percentage points.